drawpile/Drawpile/doc/server-api.md

 ## Logged in users

-`GET /users/`
+`GET /api/users/`

 Returns a list of logged in users:

     [
         {
-            "session": "session ID (if empty, this user hasn't joined any session yet)", "id": user ID (unique only within the session), "name": "user name",
+            "session": "session ID" (if empty, this user hasn't joined any session yet) "id": integer           (unique only within the session), "name": "user name",
             "ip": "IP address",
-            "auth": true/false (is authenticated),
+            "auth": boolean         (is authenticated),
-            "op": true/false (is session owner),
+            "op": boolean           (is session owner),
-            "muted": true/false (is blocked from chat),
+            "muted": boolean        (is blocked from chat),
-            "mod": true/false (is a moderator),
+            "mod": boolean          (is a moderator),
-            "tls": true/false (is using a secure connection) }
+            "tls": boolean          (is using a secure connection) }
     ]